romain-dartigues/python-ihih/docs/BUGS.rst

 pre-populate the configuration object with :py:func:`unicode`;
 see `not a true dict`_.

-It also assume all files use the same encoding (default to UTF8, or at least ASCII7).
+It also assumes all files use the same encoding (default to UTF8, or at least ASCII7).

 Not a true dict
 ###############

-The configuration objects does not behave like a true :py:class:`dict`,
+The configuration objects do not behave like a true :py:class:`dict`,
 especially:

 No type conversion on some methods